AlekseyKazarinov/QMAS_NMR_spectrum_analyser/README.md

 # QMAS_NMR_spectrum_analyser
-calculates and approximates 2nd-order Quadrupolar MAS NMR spectra and helps to define theirs parameters
+calculates and approximates 2nd-order Quadrupolar MAS NMR spectra and helps to calculate their parameters